Arkansas electric vehicle support plan draft opens for public comment - NewsBreak

 The bipartisan infrastructure bill provides $5 billion for the National Electric Vehicle Infrastructure Formula Program to create a network of 500,000 electric vehicle charging stations nationwide, including Arkansas.
 The bill includes funding not just for fueling/charging stations along the corridors in the ARDOT plan, but also fueling stations within communities.

-Public comments on the draft of the plan, which may be seen at ARDOT.gov/eplan , will remain open through July 19.
-Comments may be submitted via email to ardot_nevi@ARDOT.gov .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Public comments on the draft of the plan, which may be seen at ARDOT.gov/eplan, will remain open through July 19.
+Comments may be submitted via email to ardot_nevi@ARDOT.gov.